Caffeine Is Not a ‘Trigger’ for Atrial Fibrillation

 Atrial fibrillation is a condition that causes the top two chambers of the heart (the atria) to essentially short-circuit as a result of rapid disorganized electrical firing.
 When functioning normally, the atria serve as the “fuel injectors” for the heart.
 They squeeze and push the blood into the main pumping chambers (the ventricles) to prime them with blood so that this blood can then be ejected and sent circulating through the body.
 When fibrillation develops in the atrium, these chambers lose the ability to squeeze and push the blood into the ventricles.

 There is no one cause of Afib, but many including, heart disease, poorly controlled high blood pressure, coronary artery disease, diabetes, previous heart attacks and congenital heart disease.
-Cleveland Clinic scientist David Van Wagoner, PhD (Molecular Cardiology) states, “Long term studies in large groups of patients have associated coffee consumption with a lower risk of diabetes.
+Molecular cardiologist David Van Wagoner, PhD states, “Long-term studies in large groups of patients have associated coffee consumption with a lower risk of diabetes.
 In contrast, consumption of sugary drinks or snacks is associated with an increased risk of obesity and diabetes.”

 Many patients identify specific triggers that are associated with the onset of their atrial fibrillation events.
 In light of these studies, avoiding coffee isn’t necessary, which is good news for patients who simply can’t function without their morning cup of Joe.
 However, it is a good idea to limit the added sugar in that cup of coffee and any accompanying snacks.